Contact open books with flexible pages: Background

 We compute the homology of an open book in terms of the action of the map induced by the monodromy on homology groups and in particular the {\em variation} of the monodromy.

 \textbf{The variation of certain map of pairs:} Let $(X, A)$ be a pair and $f \colon (X, A) \to (X, A)$ a map of pairs such that $f|_A = \Id_A$.
 The (homological) {\em variation} of $f$ is the map

 which sends a class $[c] \in H_*(X, A)$ represented by a relative cycle $c$ to the class $[f_*(c) - c]$; see, e.g.\ \cite[\S 2.2]{KK}.
-As we shall see, the variation $\var(f)$ of the mondromy $f \colon W \to W$ of a contact open book, determines the homology of the contact manifold.
+As we shall see, the variation $\var(f)$ of the monodromy $f \colon W \to W$ of an open book determines the homology of the open book.

 \textbf{Doubles and a homology long exact sequence:} Let $DW = W_0 \cup_\Id W_1$ denote the double of a $2q$-dimensional manifold with boundary.
 To avoid confusion we label the copies of $W$ with $0$ and $1$.
 Consider the pair $(DW, W_0)$ and $f \colon W_0 \to W_0$ a diffeomorphism which is the identity near the boundary.
 We then have the diffeomorphism